-Course Overview In Psychiatric Mental Health Nurse Practitioner II, the student will deliver a holistic healthcare managed approach to caring for patients with mental health needs across the lifespan.
+In Psychiatric Mental Health Nurse Practitioner II, the student will deliver a holistic healthcare managed approach to caring for patients with mental health needs across the lifespan.
 Emphasis is placed on the acute, complex and chronic psychiatric mental healthcare needs of patients and their families in a culturally diverse environment within integrated and coordinated care.

-Hours 225 spread across the entire semester For students admitted after January 1, 2024, 280 clinical hours will be required.

-Emphasis The clinical rotation will be the opportunity for the student to apply knowledge gained in the didactic part of the course.
+225 spread across the entire semester For students admitted after January 1, 2024, 280 clinical hours will be required.
+The clinical rotation will be the opportunity for the student to apply knowledge gained in the didactic part of the course.
 Within this time frame the FOCUS is on the EXPERIENCE through clinical patient exposure and preceptor mentoring.
 Evidence of experience with age appropriate care of mental health illnesses, prevention, and promotion must be demonstrated.
-If not able to obtain the required EXPERIENCES during the 225 hours, additional experience will be required to fulfill this course's
+If not able to obtain the required EXPERIENCES during the 225 hours, additional experience will be required to fulfill this course's objectives.
+Community Mental Health Centers In-patient psychiatry Private psychiatric practice Outpatient Psychiatry Clinics Description Control of Cont Psychiatric Consult Services State Park in the Services State Psychiatric Facilities History Number of Clinics Urban Nurse-Managed Clinics Voterans Administration Psychiatria Facilities Veterans Administration Psychiatric Facilities Psychopharmacology Clinics Psychopharmacology Clinics Residential Substance Abuse Facilities Note: Must provide diagnostic, coordination, monitoring and management of treatments plans for patients with mental health needs.
+Check with Clinical Coordinator to ensure site is appropriate.

-objectives.

-Appropriate Community Mental Health Centers

-Settings In-patient psychiatry

-Private psychiatric practice

-Outpatient Psychiatry Clinics

-Psychiatric Consult Services

-State Psychiatric Facilities

-Urban Nurse-Managed Clinics

-Veterans Administration Psychiatric Facilities

-Psychopharmacology Clinics

-Residential Substance Abuse Facilities

-Not/Partially Note: Must provide diagnostic, coordination, monitoring and management of

-Appropriate treatments plans for patients with mental health needs.
-Check with Clinical

-Settings Coordinator to ensure site is appropriate.

-\All "Not/Partially appropriate settings" must be reviewed and approved by Track Coordinator.
+^{}All "Not/Partially appropriate settings" must be reviewed and approved by Track Coordinator.